Best in the US Tournament Rules

 Rosters:

-• No player can appear in a tournament game for more than one team, per division.
+• No player can appear in a tournament for more than one team, per division.

-• Playing a non rostered player will result in removal of the player from the tournament.
-If a team has multiple non rostered players, that team will be removed from the event.
+• Playing a non-rostered player will result in removal of the player from the tournament and possible forfeit for the offending team.
+If a team has multiple non-rostered players, that team will be removed from the event.

 • Each manager is responsible for all aspects of his roster and must carry photocopies of birth certificates and/or high school transcripts to provide proof.